Catered halls with en suite rooms

 - Whitehorn Hall: 94 single en suite rooms.

-John Burnet Hall and University Hall are older and more traditional buildings located close to the centre of town.
+John Burnet Hall and University Hall are older and more traditional buildings.
+John Burnet Hall is located close to the centre of town, while University Hall is situated near the Sports Centre and is a short walk from the various science buildings on the North Haugh.
 Whitehorn Hall is a new building located adjacent to University Hall.

 Agnes Blackadder and David Russell Apartments are more modern complexes situated on the west side of town near the Sports Centre and within a short walk to the various science buildings on the North Haugh.